chanshiyucx/blog/polyglot/german/writing/004-Was-machst-du-gern?.md

 tags:
   - German/Writing
 ---
 - Was machst du gern?
+(What do you like to do?)
 - Ich spiele gern Fußball.
+(I like to play soccer.)
 - Ich spiele gern Basketball.
+(I like to play basketball.)
 - Ich schwimme gern.
+(I like to swim.)
 - Ich tanze gern.
+(I like to dance.)
 - Ich reise gern.
+(I like to travel.)
 - Ich chatte gern.
+(I like to chat.)
-- **Ich trinke gern Kaffee.**
+- **Ich trinke gern Kaffee.** (I like to drink coffee.)
-- **Ich esse gern Pizza.**
+- **Ich esse gern Pizza.** (I like to eat pizza.)
-- **Ich kaufe gern Schuhe.**
+- **Ich kaufe gern Schuhe.** (I like to buy shoes.)
 ---
 - Spielst du gern Fußball?
+(Do you like to play soccer?)
 - Ja.
 Ich spiele gern Fußball.
+(Yes, I like to play soccer.)
 - Nein.
 Ich spiele nicht gern Fußball.
+(No, I don't like to play soccer.)
 ---
 - Was machst du nicht gern?
+(What don't you like to do?)
 - Ich putze nicht gern.
+(I don't like to clean.)
 - Ich arbeite nicht gern.
+(I don't like to work.)
 - Ich koche nicht gern.
+(I don't like to cook.)
 - Ich lerne nicht gern.
+(I don't like to study.)
 - Ich fliege nicht gern.
+(I don't like to fly.)
-- Ich telefonieren nicht gern.
+- Ich telefoniere nicht gern.
+(I don't like to talk on the phone.)
 - Ich bezahle nicht gern **die Rechnung**.
+(I don't like to pay the bill.)
 - Ich gieße nicht gern **die Blumen**.
+(I don't like to water the flowers.)

 > [!NOTE]
 >